kyleko1234/myEasyLedger/rest_api/Documentation/Account/Contents/List All Accounts Belonging to an Organization.md

 ### List All Accounts Belonging to an Organization
 Endpoint: `GET /organization/{id}/account`

-Returns a list of all accounts belonging to an organization with the specified id, sorted by accountTypeId and then by accountId.
+Returns a list of all undeleted accounts belonging to an organization with the specified id, sorted by accountTypeId and then by accountId.
 ___
 #### Request Body Parameters
 None